Skip to Main Content

 See also:

-Hirt, J., Nordhausen, T., Fuerst, T., Ewald, H., group, T. s., & Appenzeller-Herzog, C. (2023).
-The TARCiS statement: Guidance on terminology, application, and reporting of citation searching. medRxiv, 2023.2010.2025.23297543. https://doi.org/10.1101/2023.10.25.23297543
+Hirt, J., Nordhausen, T., Fuerst, T., Ewald, H., & Appenzeller-Herzog, C. (2024).
+Guidance on terminology, application, and reporting of citation searching: The TARCiS statement.
+BMJ, 385, e078384.

 Literature mapping

 Literature mapping includes tools that allow you to visualize citation networks/connections/associations as well as tools that use artificial intelligence/machine learning to identify similar articles.
-These tools are useful if you have one or a few seed articles to work with, or if you would like to map included studies to additional citations that may have been missed by other search methods, for example.
+These tools are useful if you have one or a few seed references to work with, or if you would like to map included studies to additional citations that may have been missed by other search methods, for example.

 Some suggestions: